RADAR-base/RADAR-Overview/RADAR-Style-Guide.md

 - Mac OS 10.11

 ## Contributing
-### Code Style Guide

 If you plan to contribute, please use the code style conventions defined at <http://somewhere>

-### How to Contribute
 Please visit out (Contributions Guide)[RADAR-Contributions.md] for more information about licensing and our commit process.
 For more information, contact [who?](Always Amos)

+Before contributing, be sure to read our [Code of Conduct](RADAR-Code-of-Conduct.md).